debjani-bhowmick/DRLND-Tennis/README.md

 * checkpoint_actor.pth: This is the binary containing the trained neural network weights for Actor.
 * checkpoint_critic.pth: This is the binary containing the trained neural network weights for Critic.
 * model.py: This module contains the implementation of the Actor and Critic neural networks.
+* Train_agent.py: This py file trains the agent.
+* Test_agent.py: This py file test the trained-agent.
 * Report.md: Project report and result analysis.
 * README.md: Readme file.
 * folder:checkpoints: Contains the models saved during training.